2. Progestin-only birth control pills (“mini-pills”)

 Combined oral contraceptives

-This group of drugs is used in gynecology to prevent unwanted pregnancy and treat a number of hormonal problems, it contains 2 types of hormones - estrogen and progesterone.
-Often seen as an abbreviation for COC.
+This group of drugs is used in gynecology to protect against unwanted pregnancy and treat a number of hormonal problems; it contains 2 types of hormones - estrogen and progesterone.
+Often found as the abbreviation KOK.
 The effectiveness of protection is determined by the Pearl index - the lower the number, the more reliable the method.
 The index is less than 1.

 The advantages are determined by high efficiency, excellent tolerability, rapid reversibility (pregnancy can occur in the first cycle after discontinuation of the drug) and additional non-contraceptive properties.